radiac/django-tagulous/docs/installation.rst

 Settings
 --------

+Note: model and form fields settings are managed by the `TagOptions`_ class.

 ``TAGULOUS_AUTOCOMPLETE_JS``
     List of paths under ``STATIC_URL`` to any javascript files which are required for tagulous autocomplete.
 These will be added to the form media